-As we gear up to celebrate another World Mental Health Day on 10th October 2011, there are global talks and discussions on causes and treatments for various mental, psychological, behavioral and neurological disorders.
-Policies are being thought over to help end the centuries’ old stigma towards mental illnesses.
+As we celebrate another World Mental Health Day, there are global talks and discussions on causes and treatments for various mental, psychological, behavioural and neurological disorders.
+Policies are being thought over to help end the centuries' old stigma towards mental illnesses.
 In this huge and much needed effort, we are forgetting something really important.
 Mental health is not limited to a mere absence of disease; it is much more than that.
 You may not have any mental disorder but still lack mental health.
 Mental health is an inner state of psychological bliss and well-being.
-On the world mental health day, 2011 let us adopt five talismans which guarantee a lifetime of mental health.
+On world mental health day, let us adopt five talismans which guarantee a lifetime of mental health.

 Expert inputs by Dr. Pulkit Sharma, Clinical Psychologist and Psychoanalytical Therapist at VIMHANS Hospital, Delhi:

 - De-Stress: Stress is a pervasive reality of our life and a big precipitating cause of psychological, behavioral and mental illnesses.
 People ruminate and panic over work deadlines, household chores, home loans, children’s studies, gym schedules, weekend and holiday plans.
 We are always running after deadlines in all spheres of our life.
 A sound way to attain mental health is to de-stress.
 You need to have a time slot everyday in which when you can just laze around and waste time the way you wish to, without any guilt.